Meet Me at Dawn

 Meet Me at Dawn is a 1947 British romantic comedy film directed by Peter Creswell and Thornton Freeland and starring William Eythe, Stanley Holloway and Hazel Court.
+It was written by Marcel Achard, Maurice Cowan, James Seymour and Lesley Storm from a story by Anatole Litvak.

+Plot

-The screenplay concerns a very skilled pistol shot who hires himself out to fight and duels in early twentieth century Paris.
+A skilled pistol shot hires himself out to fight and duels in early twentieth century Paris.